MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/dns-client-resolution-timeouts.md

 Example

-Windows DNS Client with two DNS servers configured querying for Microsoft.com
+Windows DNS client with two DNS servers configured querying for Microsoft.com

 Ipconfig on the client